MontyWilliams/NextJs_Blog/README.md

 nexdt head alooss you to place a tag and description wich will we findable via search engines

 This is a starter template for [Learn Next.js](https://nextjs.org/learn).

+# Fetching data
+making requests comes out of the box with next js.
+U can simply make a function that makes arequest and add it above or below the component of the index page.
+Once the data is returned it can be passed into component as props

+# Next Router
+next router allows destructuring of any obj thats passes through it buy using the .query method on whatever is passed through it.